 Established by Archbishop Dr. Craig J. N. de Paulo in order to provide advance training in Old Catholic theology and related fields to the American hierarchy, clergy and laity, the Institute for Old Catholic Theology is authorized to grant a graduate Diploma in Old Catholic Theology by the authority of the Faculty of Theology of the Collegium Augustinianum Graduate School of Philosophy and Theology.

-The Institute for Old Catholic Theology will offer an annual intensive summer course open to Old Catholic bishops, clergy and laypeople seeking advanced study of Old Catholic theology from June 7-11, 2016, hosted by the Collegium Augustinianum in Mohnton, Pennsylvania.
+The Institute for Old Catholic Theology will offer an annual intensive summer course open to Old Catholic bishops, clergy and laypeople seeking advanced study of Old Catholic theology from June 11-14, 2020 held at St. Willibrord Priory in Mohnton, Pennsylvania.

 The Institute focuses on Old Catholic theological methodology, patristic theology and traditional Old Catholic approaches to dogmatic theology, historical theology, moral theology, sacramentalogy and ecclesiology.
 The esteemed Faculty and Fellows of the Collegium Augustinianum Graduate School of Philosophy and Theology serve as the Institute Faculty along with distinguished Guest Lecturers and Visiting Scholars from the University of Pennsylvania, Princeton University and Villanova University.

-The week-long summer course will include lectures, workshops and symposia in addition to plenty of occasions for socializing and prayer.
-The cost of the course also includes a guided tour of historic Philadelphia.
+The four-day long summer course will include lectures, workshops and symposia in addition to plenty of occasions for socializing and prayer.
+The cost of the course also includes excursions to Lancaster County.
 Participants who complete the course will receive a Graduate Diploma in Old Catholic Theology from the Collegium Augustinianum Graduate School of Philosophy and Theology.

-Follow the Institute for Old Catholic Theology on Facebook!
+Registration for the Summer Course at the Institute for Old Catholic Theology